S3-working-group/s3-practical-guide/docs/all.md

 **Apply the role pattern to external contractors.**

--   clarify and describe the <dfn data-info="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</dfn> for the _role_
+-   clarify and describe the <a href="#" class="tooltip" title="Organizational Driver: A driver is a person’s or a group&#x27;s motive for responding to a specific situation.
+A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.">driver</a> for the _role_
 -   create a _domain description_
 -   if valuable, implement a selection process
 -   limit the term of the contract